disease-maps/disease-maps.github.io/pages/projects/isd/isdvig5.md

 ![vig5_571](../pages/projects/isd/images/vig5_571.png)

 5.8.
 Among the six unnafected proteins, only two - CCL20 and IL33 - are additionally regulated by other signaling pathways: IL26 for CCL20 and IL26 and IFNG for IL33.
-This suggests that IL26 signaling could compensate for the dupilumab-downregulated IL17 signaling pathway.

 ### 6. Hypothesis

+IL26 signaling could compensate for the dupilumab-downregulated IL17 signaling pathway.